pull-fiction/make-crops-not-war/index.md

 ## War is served

-How war changes the way you eat?
+How war changes agriculture production?
+How does it change the way you eat?

-History textbooks clearly describe how wars affect a country is economy, social structure and politics.
+History textbooks clearly describe how wars affect a country's economy, social structure and politics.
 What has not been studied to the same extent is the impact on agricultural production.
-This aspect intrigues us, as it pervades citizen is life deeply, affecting the most basic need: eating.
+This aspect intrigues us, as it pervades citizens' life deeply, affecting the most basic need: eating.
-In order to unveil this subtle link, we will have made use of different data sources:
+In order to unveil this subtle link, we will use different data sources:

 * Global Food & Agriculture Statistics.
 * Uppsala Conflict Data Program/PRIO Armed Conflict Dataset.
 * Wikidata Query Service.

 We are going to explore how production changes and, consequently, trace back food consumption at wartime.
-Follow us along, you'll discover that worldwide, even in dark time, food is and remains the most valuable social good.
+Follow us along, you'll discover that worldwide, even in dark times, food is and remains the most valuable social good.

 ## How war tastes around the world

-So we will continue our investigation country-wise.
-We let you find out for yourselves not only the countries involved in war, but also how their conflicts "tasted like" in terms of agricultural production.
-Prepare to be surprised.

-These last 60 years have been the most peaceful time our world has ever experienced.
-But did you know we have had XXXXX wars?
-The plot below shows the evolution of total crop production of each country.
-The years during which a country was in conflict are displayed in red.

-<iframe class="plot" src="assets/plots/crops-vs-year.html"></iframe>

-Clearly, different countries exhibit wildly different behaviours while there are conflicts within their territory.
-Even the very same country has very different trends in different wars (like, for example, Afghanistan, it is possibile to check it on the plot above).

-Next, it is possible to observe a plot that allows to get a global view of the effects of war on countries crop production.
+First, it is possible to observe a plot that allows to get a global view of the effects of war on countries crop production.
 It is possible to read it in this way:

 * every dot represents a country that has had war in its territory;
 * on the X-axis there's the average rate of change of crop production in wartime;